Cycling in Yorkshire & Beyond

 Later, Carnforth was a railway depot, at the junction of three railway lines.

-The railway station was the location used to film the David Lean movie Brief Encounter in 1945. there is now a Brief Encounter Refreshment Room and Bistro, made to look like the film set.
+The railway station was the location used to film the David Lean movie Brief Encounter in 1945, written by Noel Coward and starring Celia Johnson and Trevor Howard.

 Stage 2 continues through Bolton-le-Sands and Hest Bank to Morecambe.